CSCfi/csc-user-guide/docs/cloud/dbaas/postgres-permissions.md

 ### Giving a user read-write access to a table

-If you want to give allow users to add, modify, remove and read rows in your database you can give the user following permissions:
+If you want to allow users to add, modify, remove and read rows in your database you can give the user following permissions:

 ```sql